-11worth Design began in 2003, when my employer decided to host the 2005 Washington State Search and Rescue Conference in Leavenworth.
-I wanted to learn website design, and figured this would be a good “on-the-job” training experience.
+11worth Design began in 2003, when my employer decided to host the 2005 Washington State Search and Rescue Conference in my hometown of Leavenworth.
+I long had a goal to learn website design, so I “volunteered” for the job of creating and maintaining the conference website, since it would be good “on-the-job” training experience.

-I got a copy of Microsoft FrontPage (a visual-based site editing program), and went forth.
-I soon learned FrontPage didn’t cut it, and began a steep climb up the proverbial curve to learn XHTML and CSS.
+I started using Microsoft FrontPage as a website editor, but ultimately decided hand-coding was the answer.
+I began a steep climb up the proverbial learning curve to learn XHTML and CSS-based website design.

 The website, in the meantime, started to expand as conference preparations developed.
-I had additional duties with scheduling and instructor outreach, and the site grew to over 350 pages.
+My duties were expanded to include conference scheduling and instructor outreach.
+Search and rescue professionals from the United States, Canada, Great Britain, and New Zealand submitted website content in preparation for their upcoming seminars.
+The website grew to over 350 pages.

-For some applications, simplicity is automatically achieved when a website may be only the Home page and a few other pages.
-With other sites, it’s challenging just to keep visitors from getting lost among the many pages, subpages, menus, and so forth.
+For some applications, simplicity is automatically achieved when a website may be only a Home page and a few other pages.
+With other websites, it’s challenging just to keep visitors from getting lost among the many pages, subpages, menus, and so forth.

 Most websites lie somewhere in between.
 Frank, open-minded webmaster-client discussion is essential to the development process.